HenryHoward/Neolib/README.md

 Basic Inventory Management
 ------

 Another common feature used in programs is inventory management.
 Below we assume the user has a Green Apple in their inventory.
 We first stock the item in their shop, price the item and update the shop.
-Then we remove it from the shop. place it in the SDB, and finally move it back to the user's inventory.
+Then we remove it from the shop. place it in the Safe Deposit Box, and finally move it back to the user's inventory.

 ```python
 >>> from neolib.item.Item import Item